minio/minio/docs/multi-tenancy/README.md

 *Note*

-Please remember that defining and exporting credential environment variables, `MINIO_ACCESS_KEY` and  `MINIO_SECRET_KEY`, is **mandatory** on Distributed Deployments.
+Please remember that defining and exporting credential environment variables, `MINIO_ACCESS_KEY` and  `MINIO_SECRET_KEY`, is **mandatory** on distributed deployments.
 It is also required to define and export domain environment variable, `MINIO_DOMAIN`, if domain information is needed to be set.

 ## Cloud Scale Deployment